michaelfranzl/janus-rtpforward-plugin/README.md

 ## API

 There are no configuration files.
 All ports/addresses can be configured via the plugin API on a per-session basis.
-To configure a plugin session, send the following payload (before sending the JSEP offer):
+To configure a plugin session, send the following payload before sending media (e.g. before sending the JSEP offer):

 		"request": "configure",
 		"sendipv4": "127.0.0.1",